St Valentine’s Day

-Valentine’s Day is celebrated annually in America, Australia, parts of Europe, Canada and parts of South America.
+Valentine’s Day is celebrated annually in America, Australia, parts of Europe, Canada, and parts of South America.
 It is also observed in South Korea and the Philippines where mass weddings are sometimes held on this day.
 Many people propose marriage on this day and it is second only to Christmas in card giving popularity.

 Pope Gelasius declared February the 14th as Valentine’s Day in the early 5th Century, replacing Lupercalia.

-During the Middle Ages there was a common belief in France and England that this date was the start of the birds mating season which added to the idea that St Valentine’s Day should be a day of romance.
+During the Middle Ages, there was a common belief in France and England that this date was the start of the birds mating season which added to the idea that St Valentine’s Day should be a day of romance.

 So who was St Valentine?
 Well, the jury seems to be out on this one.

 The Catholic Church recognizes at least three different martyred saints called Valentine.
 One of them was performing marriages for soldiers in secret after it was decreed that single men made better soldiers and marriage was forbidden.
-Another Valentine was reportedly in prison when he fell in love with the gaoler’s daughter and wrote the object of his love a letter, signed “From your Valentine”.
+Another Valentine was reportedly in prison when he fell in love with the jailer’s daughter and wrote the object of his love a letter, signed “From your Valentine”.